NVIDIA/earth2studio/docs/userguide/intro/data.md

 obvious." - *Fred Brooks*
 :::

-Earth-2 Inference Studio aims to keep data simple and interpretable between components.
+Earth2Studio aims to keep data simple and interpretable between components.
 Given that this package interacts with geo-physial data, the common data-structure inside workflows is the pairing of: